Home › Agencies ›Departments »

 Mold has always been a concern of residents throughout the years and now, post Sandy and Irene, the need to address the issue and educate the public is greater than ever.
 The New Jersey Department of Health and UMDNJ School of Public Health have worked together to provide classes throughout the State (click for flyer) for interested residents as well as a downloadable guide (click highlighted section).

-Spring brings nicer weather, flowers, and the feeling of renewed energy...Many times it also brings the desire to clean up and clean out.
+Spring and summer bring nicer weather, flowers, and the feeling of renewed energy...Many times it also brings the desire to clean up and clean out.
 Click to download a Easy, Green Guide to Spring Cleaning and for some basic household Spring Cleaning Tips....

-2013 Animal Census for Licensed Dogs and Cats will begin in May!
+2014 Animal Census for Licensed Dogs and Cats now!

 Please click here to read an important reminder from the Madison Health Department on the Animal Census to be conducted over the summer and potential fines for any unlicensed animals.